samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 A bright streak flashes from you to a point you choose within range and then blossoms with a low roar into a fiery explosion.
 Each creature in a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on that point makes a Dexterity saving throw, taking 8d6 Fire damage on a failed save or half as much damage on a successful one.

-Flammable objects in the area that aren’t being worn or carried start [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard).
+Flammable objects in the area that aren't being worn or carried start [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard).

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 3.